Cycle to Work scheme: What equipment is included under the tax exemption

 Eligible equipment includes cycles and cyclists' safety equipment.
 The tax exemption defines a "cycle" as 'a bicycle, a tricycle, or a cycle having four or more wheels, not being in any case a motor vehicle'.
 An electrically assisted pedal cycle can be included under the scheme.

 Cyclists' safety equipment is not defined in the legislation.

 What value of equipment can be supplied

 There is no limit on the total value of the equipment including the cycle.
 It is possible to loan two cycles to one employee if, for example, that employee needed a cycle at either end of a train journey between their home and place of work.

 However normally employers will wish to recover the cost of the equipment from the employee under a hire agreement.
-The employee can still makes the tax savings because the hire payments can be made from their gross salary via a salary sacrifice scheme.
+The employee can still make the tax savings because the hire payments can be made from their gross salary via a salary sacrifice scheme.